rsrehal/Reybotics/lab1/README.md

 ## Tasks + Instructions
 1. **Make an LED blink on and off**
-  a. /n this task we will write a simply program for the Arduino to make an LED blink.
+  a.
+In this task we will write a simply program for the Arduino to make an LED blink.
   b.
 Find a resisor and LED to use with the Arduino.
   c.
 Size the resistor appropriately using Ohm's law and the approximate voltage drop of the LED.
 The output value of the Arduino pins will be +5V when high.
   d.
 If there is not a large number of resistors to choose from, select one with value between 100-1kohms.